dmitriyshub/ocp-kdump/docs/KDUMP_TROUBLESHOOT_README.md

 ## Configure Default or Failure Behavior

-- Adjust the initramfs behavior for default or failure actions in `/etc/kdump.conf` (depends on `kdump-utils` version)
+Adjust the initramfs behavior for default or failure actions in `/etc/kdump.conf` (depends on `kdump-utils` version):

 ```bash
 failure_action shell # Newer Versions (Action to perform in case dumping to the intended target fails)